rosflight/rosflight_docs/docs/developer-guide/rosplane/estimator/estimator-example.md

 We repeat this cycle until termination of the program.

 ## Software Architecture

+### Estimator implementation Specifics

+The estimator calls the update of the estimate on a timer.
+Between estimation updates, the measurements come in as they are published and are saved in the estimator.
+This allows asynchronous measurements and for only the most recent measurements to be used.
+It does mean however, that the propagation is reliant on the measurements being faster or as fast as the estimation updates.
+It also means that turning up the estimation frequency will not always have the anticipated effect.
+To increase estimator performance a combination of process noise tuning, sensor uncertainty characterization, sensor update speed increase estimate update speed increase will be needed.

+### Replacing the Estimator

 To replace the estimator all that needs to be done is inherit from the `estimator_base` class and override the `estimate` method, as described in the .hpp file.